InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/ministers.md

 The Priests may challenge that order of succession.

 A Priest may grant to an Adept the title of Priest at his discretion.
+A Priest may also confer to an Adept a Doctorate of Divinity in the Practical Application of the Divine Sciences.

 ### The Trial of the Adept